Outcome OS

 3 points

-Meaningful progress on something that matters.
+Meaningful progress on important work.

 5 points